hyroescom/high-performance-sticky-bar/README.md

 1. Navigate to Tools → Sticky Bar in your WordPress admin dashboard
 2. Enter the text you want to display in the sticky bar
 3. Select a background color using the color picker
-4. Set the number of days the bar should stay hidden after a visitor closes it
+4. Set the number of hours the bar should stay hidden after a visitor closes it
 5. Check "Enable Sticky Bar" to activate
 6. Save your settings